Income protection & PPI

 If you're an employee, you're usually entitled to statutory sick pay (SSP) in the following circumstances:

 - you're sick for at least four days in a row.
 This includes weekends and days that you do not normally work

 - your average weekly earnings are at least £112 a week.
 The average earnings figure is calculated over the eight weeks before you became ill.

 SSP is not means tested, so your savings and other income won't be taken into account when calculating the sick pay you'll receive.

 Statutory sick pay isn't usually paid for the first three days you're off, unless you've received SSP in the last eight weeks and are now eligible for it again.

 Many employers pay out more than the statutory minimum.
-You'll find details of your company sick pay entitlement in your written statement of employment, which you should receive within two months of starting work.
+You'll find details of your company sick-pay entitlement in your written statement of employment, which you should receive within two months of starting work.
 Agency workers qualify for SSP.
-You're not eligible for SSP if you're in receipt of statutory maternity, paternity, adoption or additional paternity pay.
+You're not eligible for SSP if you're receiving statutory maternity, paternity, adoption or additional paternity pay.

 Do I have to pay tax on sick pay?

 Usually yes.
 Statutory sick pay is treated as earned income, so you'll have to pay both income tax and Class 1 National Insurance contributions on it in the same way you would on your salary.